glavin12/Tetris-game/README.md

 ## Overview
 This project is a console-based implementation of the classic Tetris game using C++.
 The game includes core mechanics such as falling tetrominoes, line clearing, scoring, and game-over conditions.

+## Code Overview
+initializeTetromino() - Creates a new Tetromino shape spawnNewPiece() - Spawns a new Tetromino at the top isCollision() - Checks if a piece collides with the board mergePieceToBoard() - Fixes a piece into the board clearLines() - Removes full rows and updates the score rotatePiece() - Rotates the Tetromino clockwise rotatePieceCounterClockwise() - Rotates the Tetromino anti-clockwise drawBoard() - Displays the board and Tetrominoes gameLoop() - Runs the game loop

 ## Features
 - **Tetromino Pieces:** All seven standard tetrominoes (I, O, T, S, Z, J, L) are implemented.
 - **Grid Representation:** The game board is a 10x20 grid.